stephen-fox/packer-breadcrumbs/README.md

 (and any files it discovers) into the machine being built.

 By default, the plugin will store data in `/breadcrumbs`.
 This includes a manifest file named `breadcrumbs.json` that describes metadata and any saved files.
-Files are saved at the root of the breadcrumbs directory, and are named by hashing their file path (or URL).

 If you would like the plugin to save certain files that are referenced in your packer template, specify the file suffix(es) using the `include_suffixes`